PARK SERVICES SUPERVISOR

 4. Candidates may substitute U.S. Armed Forces military service experience at a rank of Corporal/Petty Officer or higher as a commissioned officer in general inspection, investigation, enforcement, and compliance classification or general inspection, investigation, enforcement, and compliance specialty codes in the inspection, investigation, enforcement, and compliance field of work on a year-for-year basis for the required experience and education, two years of which must have been in a supervisory capacity.

 DESIRED OR PREFERRED QUALIFICATIONS

-Experience working with community and government agency partners to provide public safety, resource protection, and visitor resources.
+• Experience working with community and government agency partners to provide public safety, resource protection and other government agencies.

 LICENSES, REGISTRATIONS AND CERTIFICATIONS

 1. Employees are subject to call-in 24 hours day.

 2. Employees in this classification may be subject to assignment in any county in the State.
 Upon permanent appointment, the employee may be required to reside in the county or region assigned.